-The Visual Arts Gallery, located in the Anna Lamar Switzer Center for Visual Arts, Pensacola campus, is open to students and the public with a series of changing exhibitions of contemporary art throughout the academic year, free of charge.
+The Visual Arts Gallery, located in the Anna Lamar Switzer Center for Visual Arts, is located on the Pensacola Campus and is open to the general public with a series of changing exhibitions of contemporary art throughout the academic year.
+The exhibitions are free of charge.

 Gallery tours for groups are available by appointment for each exhibition.
-For more information, call the Visual Arts Department, 484-2563, or Vivian Spencer, Gallery Director, 484-2048.
+For more information, call the Visual Arts Department at 850-484-2563 or the Gallery Director at 850-484-2048.